Norby257/noreenPortfolio/README.md

-# Final Portfolio
+# Noreen's Portfolio

-This is a portfolio showcasing all of the skills I have gained by building full-stack applications throughout the Web Development program at Northwestern University.
+This is a portfoio showcasing my deployed projects.
+I have learned both front-end and back-end Javascript,  in addition to database langauges and python, in this six month, intensive web development course through Northwestern University.

+Check out my portfolio here: https://norby257.github.io/noreenPortfolio/